AndyMSP/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 - 22-users_and_homes
 	- Write a script that displays all users and their home directories, sorted by users based on the /etc/passwd file
 - 100-empty_casks
-	-Write a command that finds all empty files and directories in the current directory and all sub-directories.
+	- Write a command that finds all empty files and directories in the current directory and all sub-directories.
 		- Only the names of the files and directories should be displayed (not the entire path)
 		- Hidden files should be listed
 		- One file name per line